-Component PI Scoring issues SG60 SG80 SG100 Genetics Genetic Information 1.2.6 Information on the genetic structure of the population is adequate to determine the risk posed by the (a) Information quality Qualitative or inferential information is available on the genetic structure of the population Information is adequate to broadly understand the likely impact of hatchery enhancement.
+Component PI Scoring issues SG60 SG80 SG100 Genetics Information 1.2.6 Information on the genetic structure of the population is adequate to determine the risk posed by the (a) Information quality Qualitative or inferential information is available on the genetic structure of the population Information is adequate to broadly understand the likely impact of hatchery enhancement.
 Qualitative or inferential information and some quantitative information are available on the genetic structure of the population.
 Information is sufficient to estimate the likely impact of hatchery enhancement.
-The genetic structure of the population is understood in detail .
-Information is sufficient to estimate the impact of hatchery enhancement with a high degree of certainty . enhancer t activity a the effectiven of the managem t activity and the effectiveness of the management of genetic (b) Information adequacy for genetic management strategy Information is adequate to support measures to manage main genetic impacts of the enhancement activity on the stock, if necessary.
+The genetic structure of the population is understood in detail.
+Information is sufficient to estimate the impact of hatchery enhancement with a high degree of certainty. enhancemen t activity and the effectiveness of the management of genetic diversity. (b) Information adequacy for genetic management strategy Information is adequate to support measures to manage main genetic impacts of the enhancement activity on the stock, if necessary.
 Information is adequate to support a partial strategy to manage the main genetic impacts of the enhancement activity on the stock, if necessary.
 Information is adequate to support a comprehensive strategy to manage the genetic impacts of the enhancement activity on the stock and evaluate with a high degree of certainty whether the strategy is achieving its objective.